Point source localisation with unbalanced optimal transport: Sliding forward-backward splitting

 On each step of our algorithm, we will, roughly speaking, take a forward step with respect to $F$, and a proximal step with respect to $G$, in the $V_{c_2,E}$ “metric”.
-The step is determined by the marginal and transport components of to the transport subdifferentials of \cref{sec:subdiff:subdiff}, although we do not make the connection explicit here, and, indeed, need to add some technical complications, as the forward step is taken not at the current iterate $\this\mu$, but at the iterate transported by some $\nexxt\gamma \in \Meas(\Omega^2)$ as
+The step is determined by the marginal and transport components of the transport subdifferentials of \cref{sec:subdiff:subdiff}, although we do not make the connection explicit here.
+Moreover, similarly to how a standard forward step evaluates the differential at the previous iterate, we also evaluate differentials at intermediate iterates.